top of page

 Do you Only See LGBTQIA People?

+We're here for everyone!
+Whether you're straight, gay, bi, trans, cis, and non binary - you're welcome here.
 Our therapists have experience working with all sorts of people and tackling a wide range of issues.
 While they each have their specialties, they're also great all-rounders.

 So, if you're dealing with everyday stress, relationship problems, depression, anxiety, or any other mental health concern, we've got you covered.
 And if you happen to need more specialized support, chances are we can help with that too.